 Pedagogy grounded in research

-Colby students don’t just absorb knowledge—they create it.
 Working in partnership with faculty scholars on cutting-edge academic and scientific work, students regularly present at national and international conferences and become authors, coauthors, and editors of articles, editions, and book-length publications.
-Each spring the Colby Liberal Arts Symposium (C.L.A.S.) showcases students’ academic accomplishments, and in 2015 one-third of Colby’s student body presented significant research work through papers, posters, and performances.
+Each spring the Colby Liberal Arts Symposium (CLAS) showcases students’ academic accomplishments, and in 2016 over 750 students presented significant research work through papers, posters, and performances.
 Every summer students engage in research alongside Colby faculty mentors, both on campus and beyond.

 Education with a global reach

-The Colby community celebrates diverse perspectives and experiences and connects students to experiential opportunities across the world.
-Many students intern and conduct research globally, and two-thirds of students study abroad on every continent except Antarctica.
-Colby’s diverse student body, with students representing more than 75 countries, means discussions in classrooms, in residence halls, and at dining tables are enriched by a variety of perspectives.
+Colby connects students to experiential opportunities across the world.
+Many students intern and conduct research globally, and two-thirds of students study abroad with over 200 programs in 60 countries.
 Half of Colby’s majors have an international component, and every student fulfills international diversity and foreign language requirements.

 Jan Plan: one month, infinite possibilities

-Colby’s one-month academic term, Jan Plan, officially the January Program, allows students to pursue focused course work on campus or off, independent studies, collaborative research, or internships during an intensive four-week term.
+Colby’s one-month academic term, Jan Plan, allows students to pursue focused course work on campus or off, independent studies, collaborative research, or internships during an intensive four-week term.
 For example, students intern at a Fortune 500 company or small nonprofit, study the anthropology of utopias, or travel to Bermuda for a field research course in geology.

 • Colby’s partnership with the Bigelow Laboratory for Ocean Sciences enables select juniors to work alongside research scientists studying marine ecosystems on the coast of Maine.